David Johns, PhD

 Biographical Information

-R. David Johns (pronouns: he, him, his) is a lecturer in the Department of Counseling and Human Services in the College of Education at UCCS.
+R. David Johns (pronouns: he, him, his) is an instructor in the Department of Counseling and Human Services in the College of Education at UCCS.
 He completed his PhD in Counseling Education and Supervision at the University of Northern Colorado with a clinical focus on couples and family counseling and a research focus on counselor educators and religion and spirituality.
 His master’s degree is from Idaho State University and the clinical focus was mental health counseling.

 Dr. Johns is a Licensed Professional Counselor (LPC) and a Licensed Addiction Counselor (LAC) in the state of Colorado.
 He is an approved trainer through the Office of Behavioral Health (OBH) for the Clinical Training Program for addiction counselors.
 He is also a National Certified Counselor (NCC).